Aria torminalis

+Aria torminalis is a species of flowering plant in the rose family, Rosaceae.
+It is a tree commonly known as wild service tree, chequers, and checker tree, which is native to Europe, northwestern Africa, and western Asia.

-Torminalis is a genus of plants in the rose family, Rosaceae.
-The genus was formerly included within the genus Sorbus as the section Torminaria, but the simple-leafed species traditionally classified in Sorbus are now considered to form a separate monophyletic group.
-It is monotypic, being represented by the single species Torminalis glaberrima, commonly known as wild service tree, chequers, and checker tree.
-This tree is native to Europe, parts of northern Africa and western Asia.
+The species was formerly included within the genus Sorbus as the section Torminaria, but the simple-leafed species traditionally classified in Sorbus are now considered to form a separate monophyletic group.

 Description

-Torminalis glaberrima is a medium-sized deciduous tree growing to about 30 m (100 ft) tall, with a trunk up to 1.3 m in diameter.
+Aria torminalis is a medium-sized deciduous tree growing to about 30 m (100 ft) tall, with a trunk up to 1.3 m in diameter.
 The bark is smooth and grey when young, becoming scaly and flaking away in squarish plates to reveal darker brown layers when about 30 years old.
 Young twigs are lightly hairy, quickly becoming glabrous, and brownish in colour.
 Winter identification is made easier by the buds, which are green and pea-sized with obvious brown-edged scales.

 Wild service tree has characteristically square flaky patches of bark.

 The leaves are 6–14 cm long and broad with a 2.5–5 cm petiole, dark green on both sides, with five to nine acute lobes; the basal pair of lobes are spreading, the rest more forward-pointing and decreasing in size to the leaf apex, and with finely toothed margins; the undersides have small hairs when young, but both sides are smooth and shiny when older; the autumn colour is yellow to red-brown.
 The flowers are 10–15 mm in diameter, with five white petals and 20 creamy-white stamens; they are produced in corymbs 5–12 cm diameter in late spring to early summer, and are hermaphroditic and insect pollinated.
 The fruit is a globose to ovoid pome 10–15 mm in diameter, greenish to russet or brown, patterned with small pale lenticel spots when mature in mid to late autumn.

 The leaves are broadly 7-lobed, with the lower pair of lobes divergent.